 The short and linear FCP was designed to reduce ground losses from inadequate radial systems beneath inverted L's and other vertical antennas.
 The FCP and Isolation Transformer allow us to get on Top Band and do well from a small building lot and other restrained circumstances.
 Other loss issues may be found and eliminated.
-We begin with the FCP, and introduce Pandora's Box of Loss Issues below.
+We begin with the FCP, and then introduce the Pandora's Box of Loss Issues below.

 Before the FCP was published in 2012, W0UCE laid out this drawing of the FCP.
 Tried and true, it has quickly explained the FCP ever since.
 Some looked at this drawing once and went out and built it.
 And it worked.
 So we have placed it in our opening screen.

 We have updated the drawing since 2012, also adding